 Accelerated Corrosion and Conductivity: Compared to gasoline and hydrocarbon fuels, ethanol has a high electrical conductivity and oxygen content.
 The chemical properties of ethanol also contribute to its ability to readily absorb water.
 The suspension of water within gasoline-ethanol blends enhances galvanic corrosion and rusting by providing an oxygen-rich environment that is also a good conductor of electricity.
 These conditions present in ethanol blend service can lead to corrosion and ultimately metal loss in various components that are not normally adversely affected by gasoline.

 Preventing water contamination is the key to managing all three of these issues.
 The problem is that it is virtually impossible to prevent contamination, so a strategy of managing the water that does get into your tank system must be considered.
 K100G fuel treatment from Kinetic Fuel Technology Inc. is the only product proven to fully remediate water contamination in gasoline-ethanol blends.
 K100G is many times more hydrophilic than ethanol, and chemically bonds with water molecules in such a way as to prevent them from going into solution with ethanol.
 It is specifically formulated to keep the water/K100 molecule in full suspension, thereby preventing phase separation.
-Likewise, microbes cannot flourish in K100 treated fuels because there is no longer a gasoline/water interface in which to survive.
 The enhanced conductivity problem is also controlled because the water is no longer chemically available to catalyze the process.